cables-gl/cables/src/ops/base/Ops.Devices.GamePad.GamePad/Ops.Devices.GamePad.GamePad.md

-to use this, connect to a pad of Ops.Devices.ListGamePads
+to use this, connect to a pad of Ops.Devices.GamePad.GamePads